Magneplanar MMC 2 General Instruction Manual

 This adjustment can be challenging on your first attempt.
 Figure 1, below, shows the concept of the Cam/Stop.
 It is not an actual drawing of the parts, but, the visualization of the design may be helpful to make the adjustment.

 CAUTION-- Before you begin the adjustment, take the precaution of securing the top frame.
 It will be necessary to lift up on the speaker frame as you make this adjustment.
 This could result in the top frame coming loose from the wall.
-Painter's tape can help to prevent the top frame from being pushed upward during the speaker angle adjustment (or have the help of an assistant).
+Painter's tape can help to prevent the top frame from being pushed upward during the speaker angle adjustment.

 Note--The Installation Manual recommends installing 2 small brads in the wall at the top of the top frame as a precaution to prevent the top frame from be pushed upward and falling.
 If this precaution has been taken, you will see two small brad heads in the wall at the top of the top frame which can be removed with a long nose pliers.